Tommy Alexandersson: Time in prison

-During the time behind bars, Alexandersson has not had any visits or phone calls from outside.
-He has applied for a fixed life sentence by Örebro City Court in 2008, 2013 and 2018, but was rejected all three times.
+During his time behind bars, Alexandersson has not had any visits or phone calls from outside.
+He applied for a fixed life sentence by Örebro City Court in 2008, 2013 and 2018, but was rejected all three times.

 In February 1995, it was reported that the cat "Murre" belonging to Norrtälje Prison, had been kidnapped by a woman, but escaped prosecution.
 Alexandersson, who considered himself to be closest to Murre, intended to appeal the prosecutor's decision.

 On 28 April 2014, he applied for a conjugal visit from Hällby Prison outside Eskilstuna, where he was incarcerated at the time.
 On 28 July, he was allowed to specify what he wanted to do during a conjugal visit.
-Alexandersson had specified that he wanted to buy toothbrushes, dental floss, deck of cards, calculators, colored pencils, postcards, stamps, reading glasses, sneakers, a battery for a wristwatch and submit a lottery system.
+Alexandersson had specified that he wanted to buy toothbrushes, dental floss, a deck of cards, calculators, coloured pencils, postcards, stamps, reading glasses, sneakers, a battery for a wristwatch and submit a lottery system.
 Following a decision by the Swedish Prison and Probation Service, dated 5 August 2014, Alexandersson (then 66 years old) was released on a guarded conjugal visit.
 When the conjugal visit took place was kept secret.

 In 2017, Alexandersson made news again as he got into a fight with the Swedish Prison and Probation Service – which he believed had thrown away his red Adidas shoes and did not return his stamps.
 The shoes were one of the five pairs he brought with him to prison.
 Adidas, Asics, Nike and Mc One.
 According to the Swedish Prison and Probation Service, the red Adidas shoes were discarded because there were holes in their heels.
 Alexandersson wanted compensation for this – which the Swedish Prison and Probation Service refused as it was not their responsibility.